AntociM/El-mania/README.md

 ### Future Feature

-- Add a custom Admin interface.
 - Automatic notification for the user when an order has a new status.
-Possibly for the user to change upload a profile picture and change credentials.
+- Possibly for the user to upload a profile picture and change credentials.
 - Order status to be more detailed.
 Now are available only 2.
 - Information on delivery at checkout.